 The Victorian Certificate of Education is (under normal circumstances), a two-year program of study; the equivalent time frame of Years 11 and 12.
 Year 11 subjects are counted as Units 1 and 2 studies, whilst Year 12 subjects are counted as Units 3 and 4.
 At Xavier College, some students undertake a Units 3 and 4 study in Year 11.
-We do not offer Year 11 subjects in Year 10.
+Apart from an Accelerated Maths program, where some students will complete Unit 1&2 Mathematical Methods in Year 10, we do not offer VCE subjects in subjects in Year 10.

 To meet the graduation requirements of the VCE, VCAA stipulates that each student must satisfactorily complete a total of no fewer than 16 units.
 At Xavier College, we require all students to complete 23 units over two years.
-Xavier College adopts the 23 unit requirements to ensure students not only meet the minimum requirements of the VCE but are given every opportunity to maximise their potential ATAR capacity and at the same time provide breath and pathway options for students not wishing to obtain ATAR.
+This model ensures students are given every opportunity to maximise their potential ATAR capacity.
+Additionally, for students not wishing to gain an ATAR, completing 23 VCE units provides both breadth and pathway options.
 This breadth is a Xavier point of difference, it encourages students to pick beyond a narrow specialist foci and add diversity to their pathways selections.